Mama June: Honey Boo Boo Mom’s Liquid Diet Weight Loss Secrets Revealed

 Some fans claimed that Mama June was “obviously” wearing facial prosthetics and a fat suit to make her appear larger than she is in reality.
 For her part, Mama June claims a number of key influences that helped her to achieve her remarkable weight loss transformation.
 Mama June told In Touch that she began to lose weight after becoming more active on Here Comes Honey Boo Boo.

-Fans of Here Comes Honey Boo Boo will know, that Mama June was fiercely criticised over the poor diet Honey Boo Boo and her siblings were eating.
+Fans of Here Comes Honey Boo Boo will know, that Mama June was fiercely criticized over the poor diet Honey Boo Boo and her siblings were eating.
 Mama June prepared Honey Boo Boo for beauty pageants on a reported diet of sugary snacks and energy drinks.

-According to The List Mama June switched to a liquid diet to ensure that her weight loss surgery had a helping hand.
+According to The List, Mama June switched to a liquid diet to ensure that her weight loss surgery had a helping hand.
 Gastric band surgery reduces the size of the stomach, helping people to feel full more quickly, and to feel less hungry.
 Mama June also switched to a liquid diet, consisting of “green smoothies.”
-Mama June admitted that she does not like to eat green vegetables, so taking them in liquid form proved a winner for her.
+Mama June admitted that she does not like to eat green vegetables, so taking them in liquid form proved to be a winner for her.

 [Featured Image by WE tv]